-The external auditors, the CEO, CFO and Company Secretary, are invited to attend Audit & Risk Committee meetings at the discretion of the Committee.
+The external auditors, the CEO, Chief Financial Officer (CFO) and Company Secretary, are invited to attend Audit & Risk Committee meetings at the discretion of the Committee Chairperson.
 The Committee met five times during the year and Committee members' attendance record is disclosed in the table of directors' meetings within the Annual Report.
-The external auditor met with the Audit & Risk Committee and the Board during the year to discuss financial matters and business risk.
-Opportunities were also provided to the external auditors to meet with the Audit & Risk Committee without management being present.
+The external auditor is invited to meet with the Audit & Risk

+Committee and the Board during the year to discuss financial matters and business risk.
+Opportunities were also provided to the external auditors to meet with the Audit & Risk Committee, without management being present.

-Prior to the approval of the Group's financial statements for the financial year ended 31 December 2023, the CEO and CFO gave the Board a declaration that, in their opinion, the financial records of the Company had been properly maintained in accordance with section 295A of the Corporations Act 2001, that the financial statements complied with the relevant accounting standards and gave a true and fair view of the financial position and performance of the Company, and that the opinion has been formed on the basis of a sound system of risk management and internal control which was operating effectively.
+Prior to the approval of the Group's financial statements for the half year and full financial year ended 31 December 2024, the CEO and CFO provide the Board a declaration that, in their opinion, the financial records of the Company had been properly maintained in accordance with section 295A of the Corporations Act 2001(Cth), that the financial statements complied with the relevant accounting standards and gave a true and fair view of the financial position and performance of the Company, and that the opinion has been formed on the basis of a sound system of risk management and internal control which was operating effectively.
+In addition, the declaration provided by the CEO and CFO for the full financial year ended 31 December 2024 declared that the Consolidated Entity Disclosure (CED) statement within the financial statements was true and correct.